A hands-on introduction to working on GHC, colocated with Zurihac 2023

 Sylvain has a background in high-performance computing and has been contributing to GHC since 2015.
 He joined IOG in 2019 to work full-time on GHC.
 Since 2022, he has led a small team of engineers working on improving Haskell tooling.
 His contributions include

 Due to space constraints and to enable scholarships for student participants, there will be a fee for full on-site participation.
-Fees will be used to cover travel costs for presenters and students who don’t have other funding to attend.
+Fees will be used to cover travel costs for presenters, other direct costs of running the event, and students who don’t have other funding to attend.
 The fee depends on participant category:

 Enrolled students ($40) are participants who are enrolled full-time at an educational institution.